promcon/website/content/2019-munich/schedule.md

     <td>11:45</td>
     <td>
       <a href="/2019-munich/talks/managing-prometheus-in-a-security-focused-environment-linux-monitoring-at-huk-coburg">
-        Managing Prometheus in a security-focused environment -- Linux Monitoring at HUK-COBURG
+        Managing Prometheus in a Security-focused Environment -- Linux Monitoring at HUK-COBURG
       </a>
     </td>
     <td>